Demystifying the Lagrangian of classical mechanics: Introduction

-The most popular undergraduate level treatments of the Lagrangian simply accept the definition as it is given and move on to using it to solve problems.
-Taylor~\cite[p.~238]{taylor2005classical} includes the explicit statement that the reader is ``certainly entitled to ask why the quantity $T-U$ should be of any interest''\footnote{Taylor uses $U$ for the potential energy function.} and continues to say that ``there seems to be no simple answer to this question except that it is.''
-Marion ~\cite[p.~198-199]{marion1970classical} and Folwes and Cassiday~\cite[p.~393]{fowles1999analytical} merely define the Lagrangian and move to its utility.
+Our methods differ significantly from the most common undergraduate level treatments of the Lagrangian formulation, many of which simply define the Lagrangian functional and move on to using it to solve problems.
+Marion~\cite[p.~198]{marion1970classical} as well as Fowles and Cassiday~\cite[p.~393]{fowles1999analytical} merely define the Lagrangian and move to its utility.
+Taylor~\cite[p.~238]{taylor2005classical} proceeds similarly, but includes the explicit statement that the reader is ``certainly entitled to ask why the quantity $T-U$ should be of any interest''\footnote{Taylor uses $U$ for the potential energy function.} and continues on to say that ``there seems to be no simple answer to this question except that it is.''
+Morin~\cite[p.~218]{morin2008introduction} directly addresses the curious sign of the potential energy: ``Yes, there is a minus sign in the definition (a plus sign would simply give the total energy)'' but does not explain \textit{why} that minus sign appears!
 Gregory~\cite[p.~348]{gregory2006classical} explains the Lagrangian in further detail, including a detailed derivation, although the information is presented over multiple sections and chapters with numerous digressions.
+Similarly, while neither recent nor written for the undergraduate level, it is important to note that Landau \& Lifshitz~\cite[p.~2-10]{landauLifshitz1976Mechanics} presume ``the principle of least action'' as an axiom and then utilize several facets of nature to derive the Lagrangian.